mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 small fleets on occasion.

-The Ghalalk is part of a family of cruisers that mount interchangeable 2,600-ton ‘pods’ that provide greater versatility.
+The Ghalalk is part of a family of cruisers that mount interchangeable 2,600-ton ‘pods' that provide greater versatility.
 The Ghalalk mounts four of these pods and this example includes a typical loadout of four identical missile pods.